krkn-chaos/krkn/docs/config.md

 **chaos_scenarios**: List of different types of chaos scenarios you want to run with paths to their specific yaml file configurations

 If a scenario has a post action check script, it will be run before and after each scenario to validate the component under test starts and ends at the same state

+Currently the scenarios are run one after another (in sequence) and will exit if one of the scenarios fail, without moving onto the next one

 Chaos scenario types:
 - container_scenarios